doc-ai/net-runner-ios/README.md

 *iterations* describes how many times a model should perform inference on each entry, with the latency results averaged over those iterations.

-*metric* is a string value equal to the Objective-C class name of the evaluation metric you would like to use. `EvaluationMetricAccuracyTop5` is already implemented for you.
-See the *EvaluationMetric* group in Xcode and the *EvaluationMetric* protocol for examples and more information.
+*metric* is a string value equal to the Objective-C class name of the evaluation metric you would like to use. `EvaluationMetricAccuracyTop5` is already implemented.
+See the *EvaluationMetric* group in Xcode and the `EvaluationMetric` protocol for examples and more information.
 It will be up to you to design evaluation metrics that work with the outputs your models produce.

 *images*